Eric050505/KnowledgeGraph-RecommenderSystem/README.md

-## Project of SUSTech CS303: Artificial Intelligence Fall 2024
+## Project of SUSTech CS303: Artificial Intelligence, Fall 2024

 Knowledge Graph (KG)-based recommender system technology uses knowledge graphs as auxiliary information to improve the accuracy and explain-ability of the result of